Learning to say “gracias”…

 Now wouldn’t she have been a whole lot cuter with blue framed glasses on?
 To maybe detract a little from the hair??

-When I was in the 3rd grade, I wanted glasses, desperately, and to fulfill this plan, I did what any scheming 8 year-old would do and told my Mom that I was having a hard time seeing.
+When I was in the 3rd grade, I desperately wanted glasses, so I did what any scheming 8-year-old would do: I told my Mom I was having a hard time seeing.

 Seeing what?
 The chalkboard?
 Your books?